Job profile

 Professional development

 Training opportunities are rare, but this will depend on the setting and the organisation.
-If you are working for a large chain restaurant or contract catering company they will usually offer a structured training programme.
+If you are working for a large chain restaurant or contract catering company, they will usually offer a structured training programme.
 However, independent companies such as pubs and restaurants are more likely to offer on-the-job training.

-You will most likely learn by changing between different settings and it’s common for chefs to work in various kitchens throughout their careers.
-You may be required to travel or even relocate to access the opportunities for professional growth.
-With further studies, such as an undergraduate degree or a Masters, you could become a nutritionist or dietitian.
-Another option is to train as a food technology/cookery teacher or assessor, working for a college or training provider.
+If you pursue additional education such as an undergraduate or Master’s degree, you may qualify to work as a nutritionist or dietitian.
+Alternatively, you could opt to become a food technology/cookery teacher or assessor by undergoing training and working for a college or training provider.
 Experienced chefs should have a wealth of knowledge when it comes to food, leadership and budgeting.
-To become a head chef personal and professional commitment is required.
+To become a head chef, personal and professional commitment is required.

 • Chef manager